romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the primary purpose of using CodeQL in a GitHub Actions workflow?
+Q: What is the primary purpose of using CodeQL in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **To automatically analyze the codebase for vulnerabilities and code quality issues as part of the CI/CD process**